Shamokin man out on $1 bail charged with sexual assault of minor

 According to Rule 600, the commonwealth must bring a criminal defendant to trial within 365 days of when charges are filed.
 If the commonwealth does not do that and fails to exercise “due diligence,” the charges against the defendant can be dismissed with prejudice against the commonwealth.
 If a criminal defendant is held in pretrial incarceration for a period exceeding 180 days, he is entitled to immediate release on nominal bail of $1.

-Police said Dannheimerz raped the victim on Dec.
+Police said Dannheimer raped the victim on Dec.
 4, 2018, while she was sleeping.
 The victim was in her 50s, police said.